QinyueZheng/linguistic_datastory/index.md

 </center>

 <br>
-Wow, this is so implite.
+Wow, this is so impolite.
 This is **personal attack**!!
-As a linguist, you come up with a brilliant idea: can we detect such kind of unfriendly conversations on the Internet automatically?
-Further more, is there any linguistic cues that we can use to predict whether the conversation will go awry before it actually happens?
+As a linguist, you may wondering: can we detect such kind of unfriendly conversations on the Internet automatically?
+Further more, are there any linguistic cues that we can use to predict whether the conversation will go awry before it actually happens?

 Let's try to utilize a linguistic dataset to analyze this hypothesis.
 Here we are going to use the **Conversations Gone Awry Dataset**, which is a collection of conversations among Wikipedia editors from Wikipedia talk pages.
 In the dataset, some of the conversations will derail into personal attacks.

 ## What Does This Dataset Contain?
 Let's have a closer look at this dataset.
 This dataset contains 2010 **speakers**, 6363 **utterances** and 1168 **conversations**.
-Among them, 513 speakers said something personal attack, 584 utterances are considered to be personal attack, and half of the conversations (584) contain personal attacks.
+Among them, 513 speakers said something containing personal attack, 584 utterances are considered to be personal attack, and half of the conversations (584) contain personal attacks.

 {% include statistics.html %}